PONOdata/Pono-toolkit/README.md

 * `--trace` - enables logging to `%LOCALAPPDATA%\LenovoLegionToolkit\log`
 * `--minimized` - starts LLT minimized to tray
 * `--skip-compat-check` - disables compatibility check on startup _(No support is provided when this argument is used)_
-* `--disable-tray-tooltip` - disables tray tooltip that is shown when you hover the cursors over tray icon
+* `--disable-tray-tooltip` - disables tray tooltip that is shown when you hover the cursor over tray icon
 * `--allow-all-power-modes-on-battery` - allows using all Power Modes without AC adapter _(No support is provided when this argument is used)_
 * `--enable-hybrid-mode-automation` - allows changing Hybrid Mode/GPU Working Mode with actions _(No support is provided when this argument is used)_
 * `--force-disable-rgbkb` - disables all lighting features for 4-zone RGB keyboards